 Organization of the Chapter.
 In more detail, this chapter discusses the following topics.
-In §3.2, we discuss some of the results from Conley [1968] and McGehee [1969], which prove the existence of homoclinic orbits in both the interior and exterior realms.
-These are the orbits which are both forward and backward asymptotic to an unstable Lyapunov orbit.
+In §3.2, we discuss some of the results from Conley [1968] and McGehee [1969], which prove the existence of homoclinic orbits

 FIGURE 3.1.2.
 Trajectories can be categorized by their itinerary with respect to the three realms.
 For example, for a comet in the Sun-Jupiter system, the three realms are S, J, and X. We prove a theorem given at the end of the chapter which states that any an permissible itinerary (e.g., $(\ldots, X; J, S, J, \ldots)$) in the informal notation) corresponds to a solution of the three-body problem.
 Guided by the proof, we also outline a procedure for finding such trajectories, which will be useful in later chapters.